It happens often.

 Having to jump through those hoops is significantly less painful than recovering from a hacker accessing your account.
 It’s possible that those additional steps have already prevented your account from being compromised in the past.

-I recommend that you accept the minor inconvenience.
+I recommend you accept the minor inconvenience.
 Blame hackers if you like, but be thankful that Microsoft is proactively protecting your account.

 Preparation is key

-The locking feature gets most frustrating when if you’re unable to pass the additional verification steps.
+The locking feature gets most frustrating if you’re unable to pass the additional verification steps.
 Perhaps they include a text message to a phone number you don’t have access to while on the road, or an email message to an account you can’t access for similar reasons.

 Preparation is essential.

 Enable some form of two-factor authentication that doesn’t rely on your location, like the OTP or “One Time Password” approach used by the Microsoft Authenticator app for smartphones.
 Or ensure that the alternate email addresses you associate with your account are accounts that don’t perform this extra level of security, and thus remain accessible regardless of where you are.

 With Microsoft accounts specifically, you can create a recovery code.
 Keep it secure, but take it with you when you travel, and you should be able to provide it as proof you’re entitled to access the account.

 If you’re unable or unwilling to take the additional steps to prepare, or something else prevents them from being practical for you, another approach is to use a different account to access your Outlook.com account.

 For example, I’ve written about routing your email through Gmail.
 This way, you can access your Outlook.com account using Gmail’s interface — and more importantly, their security mechanisms.
 Any email provider that allows you to fetch email from a different account will do.
 Just make sure they don’t also put up security barriers that would prevent your access while on the road.
 Even so, there is risk, as email providers are always changing their security practices in response to the latest wave of threats.
 Gmail might not put up such a barrier today, but could tomorrow.